 - Non-insulated garage doors: Non-insulated doors, typically made of steel, have a hollow back and have a reputation for doing a poor job keeping either hot or cold air out of the garage.
 But while there’s no doubt that a non-insulated door will get alternately cold or hot depending on the season proponents of this type of door say it doesn’t matter.
 Even if you have the most insulated door on earth, they claim, the minute you open it in the dead of winter every bit of warm air simply vanishes out into the atmosphere.
 Other proponents claim that the amount of energy you might save with an insulated door is compensated for by the lower price of the non-insulated door, along with lower long-term maintenance costs.

-Smart Doors are the most dependable company for garage doors in Toronto, Vaughan and Richmond Hill area.
+Smart Doors are the most dependable company for garage doors in Toronto, Markham, Thornhill, Richmond Hill, and the surrounding area.
 We care about our customers and don’t want to see them make costly errors.
 We can install a beautiful, energy-efficient insulated overhead door in your garage that will start saving you money immediately and continue to produce financial dividends throughout its long, effective life.
-Call Smart Doors today on 905-532-9770 to find out more about insulated garage doors.
+Call Smart Doors today at 905-532-9770 to find out more about insulated garage doors.